dmenezesgabriel/py-ports-adapters/README.md

 #### Ports

+##### Entry Ports

+Interfaces used for communication from the outside to the inside of the application.
+As an example, it can be a service.

+##### Exit Ports

-Interfaces for the use cases or services of the application.
+Interfaces used for communication from the inside to the outside of the application.
+As an example, it can be a repository.

 #### Use Cases or Services